 Pesticide Use Enforcement

 The activities conducted in this program provide protection for the consumer, the workers, the environment and the growers.
 Pesticide use is monitored by means of inspections during the mixing and loading of chemicals and during the application of chemicals which ensures that laws and regulations are being followed.
-Staff also investigates complaints of pesticide misuse, provides outreach to the community and to growers and issues Restricted Materials Permits and Operator Identification Numbers that enable growers to purchase and use pesticides.
-See Department of Pesticide Regulations for assorted forms and more information
+The staff also investigates complaints of pesticide misuse, provides outreach to the community and to growers and issues Restricted Materials Permits and Operator Identification Numbers that enable growers to purchase and use pesticides.
+See Department of Pesticide Regulations for assorted forms and more information.

 This proactive program primarily detects insect pests before they become established in a new area.
 Traps are located and monitored throughout the entire county for the presence of exotic agricultural pests such as the Mediterranean fruit fly, gypsy moth, Japanese beetle, oriental fruit fly and khapra beetle.
 These insects have an enormous host range and are very difficult and costly to eradicate once they have become established.
 Early detection protects agriculture, the environment and the consumers.